ThomasBronsveld/blockchain-architecture/documentation/README.md

 Repository for the course blockchain architecture of the Blockchain minor 2019 at the HvA.

 ## Use Case:
+Since the beginning of this century men is actively changing his way of storing data from analog to digital.
+Books and encyclopedias are disappearing and everything is stored on machines.
+This is happening everywhere and with everything.
+When did u last bought a CD for example.
+The way songs and albums where stored changed a lot the past decades.
+From LP’s to CD’s to a file on your pc.
+This chance gave a lot of problems for the artists and their record labels.
+Most revenue came from sales of records and albums.
+Since we were able to store songs ourselves as files and share them online record labels lost a lot of sales.
+This started a period where lots of songs where shared without owners giving permission to this.
+Pirating digital content became a real problem and a lot of sites emerged that couldn’t be stopped from doing it.

+Streaming services
+Instead of working against it companies started improving streaming services and new ones were founded.
+The rise of the streaming services is in line with the decrease of pirate sites and illegal downloads.
+Streaming services provide an easy way of listening to songs for a low amount of money.
+They obey the the rules and laws so the record labels and the artists get their share of royalties.
+This ended a lot of issues with the illegal activities of pirating but also brought new problems.
+Artist wouldn’t getting paid per sold album or song since there were so little.
+It will now depend on the amount of listeners per streaming service.
+Because their are so many streaming services and even more listeners this also gives a lot of problems for the record labels, organising their contracts with different streaming services per each artist.
+All this is very complicated to have properly organised and this where a Hyperledger Fabric network can really be used to its full potential.

+Network
+This network will provide a framework for record labels to easily use when setting up new contracts. this can be done with new artists or with new streamings services that wants to use their music.
+Whenever users of streaming services listen to a song, a transaction takes place in the blockchain.
+Als the production of songs and the promotion of songs are transaction that can take place in this network.
+Beside the easily useable contracts that are provide this network also gives a form of privacy for its artist.
+Whenever a song is listen to an amount of money will be send to the artist of the song.
+The amount of money can be different per artists.
+This could depend on the popularity of an artist or on the amount of songs produced.
+This is private information and shouldn’t be shared by the artists or the record labels.
+Within this network its safely secured and only the artists that are involved gets to know the information.
+Lastly the contracts can be set up in such a way the royalties get pay out instantly.
+Whenever a song a part of a song or an amount of songs is listen to its artist get his royalties paid out.
+This depends on the contracts that has been set up and could differ per artists.

+Future
+This systems takes care of the organisation of all the contracts within one record label.
+This can easily be expanded to more artists and for more record labels.
+The great thing about this network is that it is well organized.
+Personal data is carefully stored and it provides an pay out whenever songs are listen to.
+This takes away a lot of work for the record labels controlling and maintaining contracts as it now all goes automatically.
+Record labels itself also get their share of the royalties and it will only benefit their company. since the beginning of the century a different chances and steps took place in storing data and automating system, this is one that should be taken next.

 ## Architecture Organization